sergeresko/ft_libft/xreadme.txt

 Since "./x PARAMETER" displays a diff, if nothing appears on the screen, it means that your ft_printf has successfully passed a test.

-If you don't want to compare your ft_printf with printf, but just want to see the output produced by either of these functions, you may run
+If you don't want to compare ft_printf and printf, but just want to see the output produced by either of these functions, you may run
 	"./xcheck 1 PARAMETER" (for ft_printf)
 	OR
 	"./xcheck 2 PARAMETER" (for printf)